Meet the Pathway to Accreditation Guides

 Her love of science prompted her to begin providing workshops to afterschool providers in STEM before it was popular.
 She provides training in many other areas including management, team building, SEL, Summer Programming, etc. One of her primary strengths is as a Developer as defined in the Strengths Finder survey.
 She enjoys and is energized by helping others learn to provide quality care to the children and youth in a variety of afterschool programs.

-Teresa Lipson has dedicated her career to providing quality child care to infants through school age children.
+Teresa has dedicated her career to providing quality child care to infants through school-age children.
 Her love for children has given her the opportunity to pursue many different positions and roles.
-She has served families by providing care in home-based family daycare, respite and habilitation, children in crisis, infants, preschool, and school age before and after care programming.
+She has served families by providing care in home-based family day care, respite and habilitation, children in crisis, infants, preschool, and school-age before and after care programming.
 She is currently working as a Program Coordinator III for the Kyrene School District.
 She earned her B.A. in Child Development and received the Out-of-School Time Large Program Award of Excellence in 2018.
-She is happy to share her knowledge with child care providers so they can learn and implement quality after school programs while reminding them how important they are to our families and communities.
+She is happy to share her knowledge with childcare providers so they can learn and implement quality after-school programs while reminding them how important they are to our families and communities.